How Does the Social Security Administration Decide if I Qualify for Disability Benefits for Back Pain or Spine Impairments?

 Plain X-rays are much less sensitive than bone densitometry in determining the severity of osteoporosis.
 A normal appearance of bone on plain X-rays only rules out the most advanced osteoporosis.
 Plain X-rays are fine for determining the percentage of vertebral body collapse in compression fractures.

 Fractures of the bony spine are most commonly related to automobile or motorcycle accidents.
 There may be associated spinal cord injury.
 Traumatically fractured vertebrae are treated with a combination of surgical fusion and sometimes stabilization with metal rods.
+When facing injuries as a result of an auto or truck crash, you should consider consulting an accident lawyer like a car accident lawyer immediately to help you get the proper compensation you deserve.

 The most serious tumors of the spine arise from cancer that has spread to the spine from breast, colon, prostate, or other origin.
 Tumors can not only cause chronic pain, but result in spinal fractures as they destroy bone.
 The spread of cancer of any kind to the spine is a serious development that must also be considered under the listings dealing with cancer.